mjclobo/mjclobo.github.io/_pages/outreach.md

 ## Outreach events in the past
 Myself and some other students/scientists in Princeton prioritize remaining engaged with our New Jersey community.
-Here is myself and my peers, Gabe and Winnie, using the [rotating tank setup](https://mjclobo.github.io/projects/#diy-rotating-tank) which I built for outreach and scientific demonstration, during the Spring Into Science outreach event which over 300 people attended!
+Here we (myself, Gabe, and Winnie) are using the [rotating tank setup](https://mjclobo.github.io/projects/#diy-rotating-tank) which I built for outreach and scientific demonstration, during the Spring Into Science outreach event which was attended by over 300 people!
 By video calling the phone that co-rotates with the tank, people are able to see our model ocean/atmosphere from both rotating and non-rotating points of view.